jadecobra/python_tdd_exercises/source/classes.rst

         pass

-  the terminal displays passing tests
+  the terminal shows all tests passed

-* update the definition to explicitly state the parent ``object``
+* then I update the definition to explicitly state the parent `object <https://docs.python.org/3/glossary.html#term-object>`_

   .. code-block:: python